laminas/tutorials/doc/book/event-manager.md

 }
 ```

-But how do we use this custom event?
-Simple: `trigger()` can accept an event
+But how do we use this custom event? `trigger()` can accept an event
 object instead of any of the event name, target, or params arguments.

 ```php